-The function of the Council is to make recommendations to the Australian Government through the Minister for Foreign Affairs on strengthening the Australia-China relationship in ways that support Australia's foreign and trade policy interests.
-ACC Secretariat is a part of the North Asia Division within the Department of Foreign Affairs and Trade.
+The Council to makes recommendations to the Australian Government through the Minister for Foreign Affairs on strengthening the Australia-China relationship and furthering Australia's foreign policy and economic diplomacy interests.
+The ACC Secretariat is a part of the North Asia Division within the Department of Foreign Affairs and Trade.

 Programs and activities